Syriac Orthodox Church: Patriarch

-The supreme head of the Syriac Orthodox Church is titled the patriarch of Antioch, in reference to his titular pretense to one of the five patriarchates of the pentarchy of Byzantine Christianity.
-He possesses apostolic succession through Saint Peter, according to sacred tradition.
+The supreme head of the Syriac Orthodox Church is titled the patriarch of Antioch, in reference to his titular claim to one of the five patriarchates of the pentarchy of Byzantine Christianity.
+He possesses apostolic succession through Saint Peter according to sacred tradition.
 Considered the "father of fathers", he must be an ordained bishop.
 He is the general administrator to Holy Synod and supervises the spiritual, administrative, and financial matters of the church.
-The patriarch oversees the church's external relations with other churches and signs documents related to church affairs—such as agreements, treaties, contracts, and pastoral communications such as encyclicals, (also known as bulls) and pastoral letters.
+The patriarch oversees the church's external relations with other churches and signs documents related to church affairs such as agreements, treaties, contracts, and pastoral communiques like encyclicals (also known as bulls) and pastoral letters.